nus-cs2103-AY1920S1/duke/docs/README.md

 After every single modification to your task list, your latest tasks are automatically saved in a local file on your hard drive, presented in an easily understandable format.

-### Load past tasks upon launch
+### Load past tasks
-Every time Duke is launched, it automatically loads your past tasks from the local file.
+Every time Duke is launched, it prompts you to load past tasks by specifying a file path.
-If loading fails, it creates a new task list to be stored in the same location.
+If loading fails, it creates a new file to be stored in the specified location.

 ### Exit the app
 You can exit Duke by typing a single word _"bye"_, and the app will be automatically terminated.